zyskowsk/TwentyFilms/README.md

 #### Technology
 This is a Backbone.js app writen in CoffeScript and built on a Rails Api.
 The search capabilities were build using Ajax requests to various third party Apis.
+For testing I used rspec and capybara.
 For styling and UI, I used Skeleton, Sass, JQuery, and JQuery Ui.
 Other technologies used include Redis cacheing, and OAuth login through Facebook.

 Deployed at [www.twentyfilms.com](http://twentyfilms.com)